Matariki Akonga Nui

 Led the development of From the Past, for Tomorrow: reimagining local history through art, a teaching resource from Te Papa Tongarewa Museum of New Zealand, that uses art as a launchpad to consider identity, the politics of history and the transformative power of contemporary art.

-From the Past, for Tomorrow emphasises local, place-based curriculum, supports Aotearoa NZ Histories Draft curriculum and articulates integrated approaches to Visual Arts, Technology and Health and PE.
+From the Past, for Tomorrow emphasises local, place-based curriculum, supports Aotearoa NZ Histories curriculum and articulates integrated approaches to Visual Arts, Technology and Health and PE.

 Curriculum Design, Cognition Education

 Utilised design and facilitation processes to guide the school community in the creation of a new school vision, led a 360 degree sense-making process that identified ways in which local curriculum could develop and improve to ensure this vision came to life and assisted in professional learning to ensure collective ownership and cohesion.

 The schools draft local curriculum framework is now in place – mapped to the NZC, underpinned by quality practice, and emphasising future-focused approaches to teaching and learning.

 This work was centrally funded by the Ministry of Education.